-EURASHE is a leading partner in the SAT (Smart Electronic System for Tracking Apprenticeships) project.
+EURASHE is a leading partner in the ApprenticeTrack (Smart Electronic System for Tracking Apprenticeships) project.

 Underneath are further information on: